Fresheyeball/deconfigured/blog/dag.md

   deriving (Show, Eq)
 ```

-If we promote this with `-XDataKinds` like before, we get what we've been using
+If we promote this with `-XDataKinds` like before, we get what we'd expect;
-up til now; a kind `RTree` with inhabitant type `':@->`.
+a kind `RTree` with inhabitant type `':@->`.
 I made a pretty
 complicated `SpanningTrees` type function, it takes a list of edges and
 returns a rose tree of `GHC.TypeLits.Symbol`s.
 I suggest trying to decipher
 how it works as an exercise for the reader.
-Hint - manual folds.
+Hint - manual folds everywhere.

 Now, we have a pretty easy method of storing type-family results in values -
 `Data.Proxy`.
 It gives us a dummy data constructor, but with a polymorphic